Karthikrajatp/Appointment-Scheduler/README.md

 # nbyula-assignment1
-### An application used to track the available hours of their colleagues and makes use of their availability into Appointments.
+### Using this application, terraformers can track the availability of other terraformers and use that information to schedule appointments.

 This project was created using